C4MIV3R/guildwars2api/README.md

 # guildwars2api
-C# wrapper for the official Guild Wars 2 API
+C# wrapper for the official Guild Wars 2 API.
+This wrapper aims to wrap the calls to the GW2 API and the following conversion to POCOs.
+Any caching, patterns, etc. outside of that will be outside of the scope of this wrapper.
+We want to create an easy to use and maintain wrapper that still allows for flexibility within your code.

 ### Implemented API Endpoints